-Eligible taxpayers who filed a federal tax return for either 2019 or 2018 will automatically receive an economic impact payment of up to $1,200 for individuals or $2,400 for married couples.
-Parents will also receive $500 for each qualifying child.
+Eligible taxpayers will automatically receive an economic impact payment of up to $1,400 for individuals or $2,800 for married couples.
 Please visit IRS.gov/coronavirus

 for details and the latest updates.

-To date, the federal government has issued payments via direct deposit, Direct Express card (used for paying federal benefits like Social Security) or physical check.
-During the week of May 18th, the Treasury and IRS began sending out nearly 4 million payments using a new method: a new prepaid debit card.
+To date, the federal government has issued payments via direct deposit, Direct Express card (used for paying federal benefits like Social Security), a prepaid debit card or physical check.

 The prepaid debit cards, issued by MetaBank and on the Visa Network, are called Economic Impact Payment (EIP) Cards.
-If you are still awaiting your economic impact payment, you could potentially receive one of these cards in the mail.
 Please note that if you receive an EIP Card, there are fees associated with its use.
 The EIP Card also comes with online account access options.
 You can learn more by visiting www.eipcard.com

 .
 You can use the “Get my payment” function to check your payment status.